E t n a

 Pick-up by your private Guide Driver at your hotel and board a Premium Mercedes Minivan.
 Drive approximately (3h) to reach the Silvestri Craters located at 6500 feet.

 On the way admire the landscape and the vineyards growing in the shadow of Mount Etna inside the DOC wine production area.
 An eruption from 2001 left its mark at the Rifugio Sapienza area.
 Enjoy a walk at the nearby Silvestri Craters or simply soak up the atmosphere of the volcano.
 Possibility to reach the top crater area at 9500 feet by cable car (weather permitting).
+The summit craters represent the area where activities continually change the morphology of the vulcano.

 Visit the lovely resort town Taormina, the pearl of the Ionian Sea.
 Enjoy this lively place including also the Greek Theatre which has inspired generations of travelers and artists.
 The town is located on the Monte Tauro hill, dominating two grand bays below and on the southern side, the top of Mount Etna.